na-na-hi/renget/archive/LiminalCrossroads6.md

 “I wouldn’t do anything less.”

-Aside from occasionally peering each other from time to time, both had remained on their side, their backs facing the same direction.
+Aside from occasionally peering each other from time to time, both had remained on their side, their backs facing the opposite direction.

 For a while, it stays that way.